openshift/oc-mirror/docs/usage.md

 `oc-mirror --config imageset-config.yaml file://archives`

 > **WARNING**: Depending on the configuration file used, this process may download multiple hundreds of gigabytes of data.
 This may take quite a while.
-Use the optional `log-level=debug` command line flag for more verbose output to track command execution.
+Use the optional `-v` command line flag for more verbose output to track command execution.

 **Note:** After `oc-mirror` has finished, an imageset named mirror_seq1_000000.tar will have been created and available in your specified directory.
 Use this file with `oc-mirror` to mirror the imageset to a disconnected registry: